cobrien2442/financial_transaction_tracking/README.md

 ## Future Steps:
 Create IOS app that receives transaction data (from AWS) and sends push notification to phone.
 I am enrolled in the Apple Developer Program but have not started developing on the platform.
 The plan is to start creating the IOS app late 12/2023 or early 01/2024.

-Since this system is currently 'working' as is, I would like to clean up some minor bugs before diving into new dev platform. -20231115